Fujifilm X-A5 vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

-Both the X-A5 and the D7500 are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the X-A5 followed on from the Fujifilm X-A3.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.